-To the Stockholders and Supervisory Board
+To the Shareholders and Supervisory Board

-These consolidated financial statements are the responsibility of the Company’s management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+The Company’s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying ‘Report of Management on Internal Control over Financial Reporting’.
+Our responsibility is to express an opinion on the Company’s internal control over financial reporting based on our audit.
 We are a public accounting firm registered with the PCAOB and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.

 /s/ KPMG AG Wirtschaftsprüfungsgesellschaft